LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 In this case the Turtle was loaded into an implementation of  open source Eclips RDF4J (formerly OpenRDF Sesame) and exported through the sparql endpoint with a CONSTRUCT-query in rdf/xml form.

+These files, although technically different, should lead to the same transformation result.

+__notes:__
+1. The propertyshape for an enumeration has nodeKind IRI en still has a datatype en other constraints.
+This is because the enumerationlijst can not be used in every context.
+In those cases datatype and constraints are plan B.
+2. There must be clear way tot determine whether whether an element is canonical or specific.
+For now the presence of an rdfs:isDefinedBy is used to indicate that it is specific.